 But she also has continuing problems with the law.
 She was jailed in September in Benton County and her probation revoked after a contempt of court citation.
 She was issued a ticket for a misdemeanor charge of theft by receiving and ticketed by the West Fork police for driving without a license.
-Hutcheson believes she is being harassed for speaking up about the West Memphis case.
-Coincidence or not, she was accested 48 hours after the West Memphis police learned this article was being prepared.
+Hutcheson believes she is being harassed for speaking up about the West Memphis case: Coincidence or not, she was arrested 48 hours after the West Memphis police learned this article was being prepared.

-convicted partly on Hutcheson's tesanwhile, the three men who were timony continue to press their appeals.
+Veanwhile, the three men who were convicted partly on Hutcheson's testimony continue to press their appeals.

-Jessie Misskelley and Jason Baldwin both have claimed meffective assistance of counsel and have sought the retesting of DNA in the case.
+Jessie Misskelley and Jason Baldwin both have claimed ineffective assistance of counsel and have sought the retesting of DNA in the case.
 Results on that retesting are expected this fall.